BAJAJ FINSERV DIRECT LIMITED

 Step 1: Open a Trading and Demat Account

 You need to open an account with a SEBI-registered broker that offers access to the NSE derivatives segment.
-Nifty futures are cash-settled, but having a demat account is still a requirement.
+Nifty futures are cash-settled, but having a demat account is still mandatory.

 Step 2: Meet the Margin Requirement

-Margins are the portion of your funds blocked by the broker to initiate a futures trade.
+Margins are the portion of funds blocked by your broker to initiate a futures trade.
 These include:

 Step 3: Choose the Right Contract

-You can choose from three contract cycles: near, next, and far month.
-Beginners often opt for near-month contracts because they have higher liquidity.
+Select from three available contract cycles: near, next, and far month.
+Beginners often prefer near-month contracts due to their higher liquidity.

 Step 4: Place Your Order

-• Market Order: Executes at the current price
+• Market Order – Executes at the current market price.

-• Limit Order: Executes at a specified price or better
+• Limit Order – Executes only at the specified price.

 Step 5: Monitor and Exit Your Position

-• Hold the contract until expiry and have it settled at the final settlement price
+• Hold the contract until expiry and have it cash-settled at the final settlement price.

 You can track Nifty 50 live futures prices on the NSE India website, broker platforms, or financial portals.
-This live price reflects expectations of the index’s future value based on:
+These prices reflect expectations of the index’s future value and are influenced by:

 • Interest rate movements